Close

 Co-created by and for the engineering community, The Code remains ‘owned’ by its Signatories and Supporters.

 An Advisory Board and informal Thinking Group support EngineeringUK, which has been chosen to manage and deliver The Code and its community.
-EngineeringUK will facilitate the governance of The Code and is committed to a formal biennial review and how Signatories are meeting the pledges.
+EngineeringUK will facilitate the governance of The Code and is committed to a formal biennial review of how Signatories are meeting the pledges.

 Become a Signatory – sign up now